bleetube/satstack/ansible/playbooks/containers/mempool/README.md

 ## podman-compose vs ansible module

-`podman-compose` will run this stack natively, it's also easy to work with.

-The [Ansible module](https://github.com/containers/ansible-podman-collections) [podman_container](https://docs.ansible.com/ansible/latest/collections/containers/podman/podman_container_module.html) works, but there were some trade-offs getting it to work:

-* `restart: on-failure` has no apparent equivalent yet
-* `stop_grace_period: 1m` has no apparent equivalent yet

-There is a [feature request](https://github.com/containers/ansible-podman-collections/issues/199) asking for a new module that orchestrates with podman-compose directly.
-Not a bad idea.

 Using environment variables avoids needing to merge changes to `mempool-config.json` in the future.

 ## future improvements